stanfordjournalism/stanford-progj-2020/docs/tech_setup.md

 # Software, tools, etc.

-This course requires a number of free service and tools available on Unix/Mac systems.
+This course requires a number of free services and tools available on Unix/Mac systems.
 If you're on Windows, see below for options.

 > See the [Technical FAQ page](tech_faq.md) if you run into snags and/or [report an issue](https://github.com/stanfordjournalism/stanford-progj-2020/issues).